yousefbh1/Project_Demos/Processor Simulator/INFO.md

 **Memory and I/O**

-- Instructions and data are read from a text file at startup.
+- Instructions and data are read from a text file containing machine mode at startup.
 - Output shows detailed per-cycle state, including PC, register contents, pipeline registers, and memory.

 **Execution Model**